decentralized-identity/sidetree/docs/protocol.md

 ## DDoS Attack & Mitigation

-Given the protocol was designed to enable operations to be performed at large volumes with cheap unit costs, DDoS is a real threat to the system.
+Given that Sidetree is designed to enable operations to be performed at large volumes with cheap unit costs, DDoS is a real threat to the system.

-Without any mitigation strategy, malicious but protocol adherent nodes can create and broadcast operation batches that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the protocol.
+Without any mitigation strategy, malicious but specification adherent nodes can create and broadcast operation batches that are not intended for any other purpose than to force other observing nodes to process their operations in accordance with the specification.

-Sidetree protocol defines the following mechanisms to enable scaling, while preventing DDoS attacks:
+Sidetree specification defines the following mechanisms to enable scaling, while preventing DDoS attacks:

 #### Rate limiting